- This event has passed.

 Doors open at 6:45 pm.
 Panel begins promptly at 7:00 pm.

-Professor of Social Service Administration
+University of Chicago, Professor of Social Service Administration

 Colleen M. Grogan is a Professor in the School of Social Service Administration at the University of Chicago.
 Her areas of research interest include health policy, health politics, participatory processes and the American welfare state.
 She has written several book chapters and articles on the political evolution and current politics of the US Medicaid program.
 She co-authored a book with Michael Gusmano titled Healthy Voices/Unhealthy Silence: Advocacy and Health Policy for the Poor (2007), which explores efforts to include representatives of the poor and disadvantaged in health policy decision-making.